-Climate Change is the defining issue of our world today, resulting in everything from unpredictable weather patterns, rising sea levels and shrinking ice sheets.
-To combat this, immediate action is needed to restore balance to our natural world.
+Climate change is the defining issue of our world today, resulting in unpredictable weather patterns, rising sea levels, and loss of homes for humans and animals alike.
+Immediate action is needed to restore balance to our natural world.
 The 4th Annual Community Curators Exhibit will be on display November 7th through January 28th, 2024.

-How has the impact of climate change affected our region?
-Through natural history collections such as ours, scientists and researchers can glean a great deal of insight into the affect on a variety of animal species and our ecosystem.
-In this community curated exhibit, guests are invited to discover the science behind climate change: how it affects different species and what communities and individuals can do to reduce their own carbon footprints.
+How has climate change affected our world?
+Through natural history collections such as ours, scientists and researchers can glean insight into its effect on a variety of animal species and our ecosystem.
+In this community curated exhibit, guests are invited to discover how climate change affects different species, and what communities and individuals can do.

 Meet the 2023 local community curators and the item they selected for the exhibit: